tomaswolf/gerrit-gitblit-plugin/README.md

 * I've fixed the "missing branch graphs": [Gerrit bug 2942](https://code.google.com/p/gerrit/issues/detail?id=2942)
 * I've made the RSS feed work.
-* I've given GitBlit its own base directory (at Gerrit's `$GERRIT_SITE/etc/gitblit`) to avoid that it creates subdirectories in the git repository directory that don't have anything to do with git repositories.
+* I've given GitBlit its own base directory to avoid that it creates subdirectories in the git repository directory that don't have anything to do with git repositories.
 * I've disabled GitBlit's own plugin mechanism.
 Two layers of plugins is too confusing, might not work as expected anyway, and in all likelihood is not needed since GitBlit is used only as a repository viewer in this plugin.
 * The dependency on GitBlit has been changed from Luca's special GitBlit version to the standard GitBlit 1.6.x distribution.